rucs-uoft/rucs-uoft.github.io/assets/info/Openings.md

 We are looking for students who:

-- have excellent language skills
+- have experience designing layouts for the web
-- are highly proficient at reading and writing in English
-- are passionate about academia and science

-##### Assets

-We will give preference to candidates who:

-- are proficient at LaTeX
-- are enrolled in a computer science program
+- have a good eye for colour and typography
+- know how to use industry-standard design software such as Illustrator or Sketch

 ##### Responsibilities

-As a RUCS graphic designer, you will:
+As a RUCS graphic designer/web designer, you will:

-- read and edit 5-10 extended abstracts (650–1050 words each)
-- coordinate with authors throughout the process of revising their submissions
+- refresh the look of the website in preparation for the new issue
-- coordinate with RUCS designers and developers throughout the publication of the next issue
+- coordinate with the web developers in implementing your designs on the website
+- design layouts for more complex submissions (such as submissions that include graphics or illustrations)

 ##### Application

 To apply for this role, please fill out the [application form](https://docs.google.com/forms/d/e/1FAIpQLSfe9FgzRTT-s_5mRIssjUmHrHQrTy-6yV5v50N_z8PIr08ztA/viewform?usp=sf_link) and send

 - a CV/resume,
-- a cover letter,
+- a cover letter,  and
-- an unofficial transcript, and
-- one or two writing samples
+- two or three sample design projects (please provide links or images and a short write-up for each)

 to rucsuoft@gmail.com by November 5th.